anton-ryden/Distributed-storage-on-chord/README.md

 # Distributed-storage-on-chord
 A simple fault-tolerant storage system based on the chord protocol that uses TLS and file encryption.
+The implementation is inspired by the paper ```Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications```
+Which can be found at: https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf
 ## How to use
 The system is started by compiling with the command ```go build```.
 This will generate the binary file named chordClient.
 Run this binary file with necessary arguments